justinrgarrard/world-of-naevis.net/docs/the_frontier/greenlands/dwarves.md

 #### Humanity

-Human inhabitants can be segregated into two categories; freedmen and slaves.
+Human inhabitants can be divided into two categories: freedmen and slaves.
 The former are workers and craftsmen of modest means.
 The latter are treated as little better than cattle, worked mercilessly in mines and other dangerous fields.
-Neither can apply for citizenship.
+Neither can hold citizenship.